 The table below shows the minimum future rentals payable for the authority's operating leases where it acts as lessee.
-The Council has a 7-year lease for the Henry Bloom Noble Library premises expiring in 2023 with an option to extend for a further 7 years.
+The Council has a 7-year lease for the Henry Bloom Noble Library premises expiring in 2022/23 with an option to extend for a further 7 years.
+The Council has also entered into a 7-year lease in respect of refuse collection vehicles to commence during 2021/22.